The Nationals’ presidents race has been a fixture at Washington Nationals home baseball games since 2006, and quickly became a fan favorite.

 The presidents race started on video.
 The predecessor to the presidents race was the PNC Dollar Derby, introduced in the 2005 season as an animated race on the RFK Stadium video scoreboard, featuring famous figures on American currency.
 Rooting interests were tied to sections of the stadium.
 George Washington ($1 bill, orange seats), Abraham Lincoln ($5 bill, red seats), and Alexander Hamilton ($10 bill, yellow seats) raced in go-karts around Washington, DC, with one of them always crashing before the end of the race.
 In 2006, the Dollar Derby was replaced by the presidents race, featuring the four Mt.
 Rushmore presidents (Washington, Jefferson, Abraham Lincoln and Theodore Roosevelt), but it remained a scoreboard-only feature until mid-season.

-The presidents belt was introduced for the 2014 season.
+A “presidents belt” was awarded from 2014 – 2016.
 To kick off the 2014 season, the Nationals introduced the presidents race belt, a wrestling-style trophy handed to the winner after every race.
-Teddy Roosevelt won the first-ever presidents race belt on April 4, 2014.
+Teddy Roosevelt won the first-ever presidents race belt on April 4, 2014, and it was handed to the winner after every race for three years.
+The belt was retired after the 2016 season and now the winner is handed the checkered flag to carry off the field.

 The presidents race winner is not always predetermined.
 While some theatrics are occasionally planned in advance, the race more often than not has been real.
-Once the presidents break for the finish line, there has historically been only one rule handed down by the Nationals: Until October 3, 2012 Teddy was not allowed to win.
+More than a dozen years after creating the racing presidents, the Nats’ former entertainment manager Josh Golden told DCist that the original plan had been to have George Washington win the first race, then leave it to chance, but after four races, when Teddy Roosevelt had yet to win and some fans complained, he decided to “make it a thing”; so from July 26, 2006 to October 3, 2012, there was only one rule handed down by the Nationals: Teddy was not allowed to win.

 A second set of presidents was created in 2010.
 When the Washington Nationals returned from the All Star break and an extended road trip in July, 2010, the racing presidents received a significant facelift.
 The team declined to comment on the change, but it appeared to be designed to make the presidents look more friendly to the kids.
 Before the facelift, only Teddy and Tom sported grins, but after the botox treatment, all the presidents were smiling.